 Most CBD topicals fall in the $30–$60 range.

 Pay close attention to products priced at over $100.
-You may decide they’re worth it, but do a little digging to be sure before you shell out the extra cash.
-Do they contain full-spectrum CBD?
-How potent are they?
-Do they contain other healing herbs or oils?
+You might decide they’re worth it, but do a little digging to be sure before you shell out the extra cash.

-If you’re using the product for pain, you should start to feel effects relatively quickly.
-If you’re using it for a skin condition, like acne or eczema, you may have to apply it a few times to see results.
+If you’re using the product for pain, you’ll likely feel the effects quickly.
+If you’re using it for a skin condition, like acne or eczema, you might have to apply it a few times to see results.
 Before you use CBD for a skin condition, speak with a doctor.

 Always refer to the packaging for specific directions and recommendations from the manufacturer.

 Most topicals are safe to reapply as needed.
-Pay special attention to the type of carrier oil your product is made with, since products based in coconut oil may melt when exposed to heat and they’re not suitable for people with a coconut allergy.
+Pay special attention to the type of carrier oil your product is made with, as products based on coconut oil may melt when exposed to heat and they’re not suitable for people with a coconut allergy.
 These products should be kept in a cool, dark place.

-Be sure to read the packaging, as most topicals are only meant for external use, and many are not meant to be used on broken skin.
+Be sure to read the packaging.
+Most topicals are only meant for external use, and many are not meant to be used on broken skin.